ishaan-gupta-au/spike-detection-algorithm/README.md

 # Spike Detection Algorithm

+Developed VBA algorithm to pinpoint abnormal action potentials in electrophysiological recording.
 The spike detection algorithm relies on three main inputs:

 1. Time series data
 2. Lag window (number of data points for the rolling average and standard deviation)